Chapter 3 *

 Then, all the wits I can muster, all I can believe, all that allows me to realize that this man, in front of me asking that one question is real; I respond.
 “I am me, there is no other that I can be.”

 Now this stranger looks over at the man I had believed in.
 His brow furrows.
 The Russian asks what I cannot know.
 “Vy uvereny, chto on odin”

 My mentor, well recent mentor, responds.
-“Yeah, he’s the one, Look past the appearance, look at what he is.
-He feels Sergey, he’s the one.”
+“Yeah, he’s the one, Look past his appearance, look at what he be.
+He feels Sergey, he be the one.”

 Sergey.
 Now we have some point with which to begin.
 Gasping, a croak, compared to my voice as I remember, “Sergey, listen to him.”
 Is all I can grunt.
 I hope it’s enough.

 What do I know?
 I was sought out, offered a place to stay at some mystery facility, not unlike a resort.
 Dried out, brought to this place and told I was gifted.
 Then crushed to unconsciousness and left alone for two days.
-And now a Russian.
-I think he’s been told by that same mentor that I, am the one.
+And now a Russian, told by that same mentor that I, am the one.
 Not a lot to go on.
 Perhaps I agreed too readily to way too many things.
 Hindsight, always perfect.
 Always useless.

 Croaking again, "May I have some more water please?"